AnelechiIbekwe/In-situ-Contact-Angle-Extraction/README.md

 2. The code runs the entire 3D volume of the input image.
 However, in some cases you may wish to run a subvolume of the 3D image by specifying the x, y and z minimum and maximum voxel values of the variable ***“I”*** under the **fun_Read2DStack.m** file.
 In cases where you choose to for instance reduce the x and y voxel value, but not the z value, then the minimum and maximum z values should be specified as ***“NaN”***.
 Please remember, as appropriate, to comment or uncomment the line of code with volume reduction under the **fun_Read2DStack.m** file.

 ## Citation
-If you use our code for your research please cite the following relevant literature:
+If you use our code for your research, please cite the following relevant literature:
 ```
 @article{https://doi.org/10.1016/j.cageo.2020.104425,
 author = {Ibekwe, A., Pokrajac, D., and Tanino, Y.},